vivliostyle/vivliostyle.org/_posts/2021-01-06-new-years-greetings-and-updates-on-vivliostyle.md

 Last year was a “year of preparation” for Vivliostyle, as we set up our development system and launched new projects.
 This year, we would like to make the most of our achievements and make a big leap forward.

 Last year Vivliostyle has been steadily updating and adding features.
-Originally, We should have announced the release on this blog, but We ware unable to do so last year.
+Originally, we should have announced the release on this blog, but we ware unable to do so last year.
 So we'd like to give you a brief overview of Vivliostyle's current development status in this post.

 ## Added features for vivliostyle.js